Indonesia launches reparations program for victims of its bloody past - ExBulletin

 Indonesia launches reparations program for victims of its bloody past

-JAKARTA, June 27 (Reuters) – Indonesian President Joko Widodo on Tuesday launched an unprecedented reparations program for victims of past human rights abuses by the state.
+JAKARTA (Reuters) – Indonesian President Joko Widodo on Tuesday launched an unprecedented reparations program for victims of past human rights abuses by the state, a project that critics fear will compensate only a small fraction of those who suffered.

-Jokowi, as the president is called, in January expressed deep regret more than 12 deadly events from 1965 to 2003, including an army purge of suspected communists and their sympathizers, in which at least 500,000 people were killed and more than a million imprisoned, according to historians and militants.
+Jokowi, as the president is known, expressed deep regret in January for 12 deadly events from 1965 to 2003, including an army purge of suspected communists and their sympathizers, in which at least 500,000 people were killed. killed and more than a million imprisoned, according to historians and activists.

 It also included human rights violations by security forces during separatist conflicts in the Aceh and Papua regions, as well as the murder and abduction of students in 1998 after protests against the regime of three decades of former autocratic President Suharto.
 Around 1,200 people were killed in subsequent riots, activists said.